taminater/LEAPs/content/leaps/leap-13.md

 The goal of ignition incentives was twofold.
 First, ensure a meaningful token distribution to help decentralise ownership and control.
 Second, provide a strong enough incentive to migrate sUSD liquidity to Optimism given the difficulties imposed by non-fungibility.
 With these goals achieved, reducing the incentives to a more sustainable rate as we approach the Avalon release is important.

+#### Option Market LP Rewards

+The rewards for each round will be split 45:45:10 between the ETH, BTC and LINK markets.
+If new markets are launched throughout the program, the council has the right to update these ratios without passing a new LEAP.

+#### Trading Rewards

+The amount quoted is the maximum number of LYRA that can be distributed to traders for the round.
+The actual amount will be determined as follows:
+- Long positions: 0.35 LYRA per $1 of fees paid
+- Short positions: 0.45 LYRA per $1 of fees paid
+- Short collateral: LYRA LP reward rate * 2/3 * time short position held

+If the cap for a round is hit, rewards will be distributed among all traders equally.
+For example, if a trader is owed 100 LYRA but the total owed for the round is 20% more than the cap, the trader would only receive 100/120 = 83 LYRA.

 ### APR Analysis

-For the following analysis, we assume a token price of $0.35 and present the above programs' indicative APRs with their target TVL.
+For the following analysis, we assume a token price of $0.35 and present the above programs' indicative APRs with the targeted TVL.

 | Group  | Reward  | Target TVL | Duration | Indicative APR |
 | ----------- | ----------- | ----------- | ----------- |  ----------- |